VarthanV/TubeCate/README.md

 # TubeCate
 TubeCate Website and API
-It is an Website cum API developed using Django 2.frameWork .
-It includes stuffs like AJAX,JS etc. I apologize for the Poor design since I am learning Frontend Designing Just now Free feel to fork and add changes to the design part.
+It is an Website cum API developed using Django 2.1 framework .
+It includes stuffs like AJAX,JS etc. I apologize for the Poor design.
+Feel Free to fork and change the design  as you wish(:(:.
+I have written the API using Django Rest Framework I am having an idea of converting this website into an App in Flutter.
+The API is not complete fully further changes will be commited.